dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Generally error 5 means lack of permission.
 Which is what is implied from your comment that he has access only to a specific OU.

->**Note**:Please review the following guide - [[https://support.microsoft.com/en-us/help/4341920/troubleshoot-errors-thatoccur-when-you-join-windows-based-computers-t]](https://support.microsoft.com/en-us/help/4341920/troubleshoot-errors-thatoccur-when-you-join-windows-based-computers-t)
+>**Note**: Please review the following guide - [[https://support.microsoft.com/en-us/help/4341920/troubleshoot-errors-thatoccur-when-you-join-windows-based-computers-t]](https://support.microsoft.com/en-us/help/4341920/troubleshoot-errors-thatoccur-when-you-join-windows-based-computers-t)

 6. Grab additional logs from the path, Windows clients log the details of domain join operations in the %windir%\\debug\\Netsetup.log file.